u1i/yoisho/chef-cookbook/README.md

 * pulls the Yoisho containers for all API endpoints: currency (SOAP/REST), assets (XML/SOAP), fixed deposit (REST/JSON), stock quote (REST/JSON) and account (OAuth) and runs them
 * installs Apache2 and creates a landing page to the live endpoints and API/WSDL definitions

-## Tested on the following operating systems:

-* Ubuntu Server 16.04 LTS (AWS AMI ami-51a7aa2d)

 ## How to use

 ### 1 - Create a Linux machine